fjelltopp/.github/.github/pull_request_template.md

 ## Title (delete after following this rule)

-Your PR title should be prefixed with the Jira ticket ID, e.g. "ADX-123 very important feature".
+Your PR title should be prefixed with a Conventional Commit tag (https://www.conventionalcommits.org/en/v1.0.0/; e.g. `feat:` or `fix:`).

 ## Description

-Please include a summary of the change(s).
+Please include a summary of the change(s) and a sentence summary of the motivation.
 You should also include screenshots or videos of UI changes.

-You should include a link to the JIRA ticket and also a sentence summary of the motivation.

-Don't forget to reference all other pull requests which are associated to this one below, especially if merging need to be coordinated.
+Don't forget to reference all issues and other pull requests which are associated to this one below, especially if merging need to be coordinated.
 E.g.
+closes #issue_numner

-relates fjelltopp/repository_name#issue_number
+relates fjelltopp/repository_name#pull_request_number

 ## Dependency Changes (delete if not applicable)